Skip to main contentSkip to data table

 • Endpoint: GET https://api.gold-api.com/price/XAU (gold), GET https://api.gold-api.com/price/XAG (silver)

 • Validation: Same isValidRate() bounds + delta checks as FX rates (gold: $500-$10,000/oz, silver: $5-$500/oz, max 20% change from previous value).
+When a fresh commodity peer median exists, gold-api.com metal spots must also stay within 5% of that peer reference; divergent spots are rejected before they can refresh the shared FX cache.

 For fiat FX, Frankfurter remains the preferred ECB-backed source for the business-day set.
 The worker now targets the maintained hosted endpoint at https://api.frankfurter.dev/v1, which replaced the retired frankfurter.app host.
-The existing fawazahmed0/currency-api mirror still owns CNH/RUB/UAH/ARS, and it can also backstop the wider fiat set when Frankfurter is temporarily unavailable so the cron can keep publishing live dated FX references instead of immediately dropping to a cached-only run.
+The existing fawazahmed0/currency-api mirror still owns CNH/RUB/UAH/ARS/KGS/NGN/XOF/VND, and it can also backstop the wider fiat set when Frankfurter is temporarily unavailable so the cron can keep publishing live dated FX references instead of immediately dropping to a cached-only run.
 If both Frankfurter and the existing secondary mirrors are unavailable, sync-fx-rates.ts falls through to ExchangeRate-API's daily USD reference snapshot as a tertiary full-set fallback before reusing cached rates.
 If none of those live fetches respond but the previously persisted daily references are still within their expected publish cadence, the cron carries them forward as a live success instead of incrementing the cached-fallback streak.
 Even after a cached-fallback run begins, the independent OXR, Chainlink, and metals probes still execute; if they restore fresh full-set fiat coverage, the run exits cached fallback immediately instead of waiting for the primary Frankfurter path to recover first.

 Backfill (backfill-depegs.ts)